Raising a Child With Peanut Allergies and Identifying the Symptoms

 Peanut allergies are on the rise across the world.
 We are seeing more children with allergic reactions to peanuts than in any other time in history.
-My son has severe peanut allergies and goes to Kindergarten in public schools.
+My son has severe peanut allergies and goes to Kindergarten at a public school.

-We have had a few very scary run-ins with peanuts that have taught us a few valuable lessons including symptoms to watch out for, allergy tests that can show how severe the allergic reactions can be and how to avoid peanuts all together.
+We have had a few very scary run-ins with peanuts that have taught us some valuable lessons.
+We are now very familiar with the symptoms to watch out for, allergy tests that can show how severe the allergic reactions can be, and how to avoid peanuts all together.

 Should I Avoid Eating Peanuts When Pregnant?

 Doctors are still trying to figure out what causes allergies.
-When I was pregnant with my second child, our allergist told me not to eat peanuts while I was pregnant since my son was severely allergic to peanuts.
+When I was pregnant with my second child, our allergist told me not to eat peanuts while I was pregnant since my first child was severely allergic to peanuts.

 They told me that if I avoided peanuts during my second pregnancy, my second child most likely will not have peanut allergies.

-I followed our allergists orders and stayed away from peanuts and my daughter came out with no peanut allergies.
-She can eat peanuts now with no problem.
+I followed our allergist's orders and stayed away from peanuts.
+My daughter came out with no peanut allergies; she can eat peanuts now with no problem.

 I don't know if this was a coincidence or if it was because I avoided peanuts during my pregnancy with her, but I would recommend not eating peanuts during pregnancy in the off-chance that this was not a coincidence.